 e.
 Marketing and communications information

-We may collect information through cookies, pixels, SDKs, local storage, and similar technologies as described below.
+We may collect information through cookies, pixels, SDKs, local storage, analytics tools, advertising tags, and similar technologies as described in Section 6.

 3. Sources of Personal Information